Conclusion (Evidence of the Soul & Heaven from Near Death Experiences, VI)

 We no longer need to limit happiness to our physical existence and our bodily lifespan, but can explore transcendent and eternal happiness both now and in our eternal future.

 At this point, the evidence and methodology of experience, reason, and science fall silent.
-For even though near death experiences point to a future of intense love, we are left with many questions that NDEs, natural reason, and experience cannot answer.
+For even though near death experiences point to a future of intense love, what we would typically call heaven, we are left with many questions that NDEs, natural reason, and experience cannot answer.

-- How do we orient ourselves toward this post-mortem life of love?
+- How do we orient ourselves toward heaven, this post-mortem life of love?

 - Is the “being of light and love” God?
 Does God help us, protect us, guide us, and inspire us in this life?
 If so, how?